How to find a wedding officiant - or how to make your friend a holy father

-Get the ceremony officiant to come to you
+Get a wedding officiant to come to you

 Unfortunately, this may not be an option at all for you in case you are no strongly affiliated with a particular religion or because many mainstream religions only allow for marriage ceremonies to take place inside a religious building (churches, temples, etc.).

-Get one of your friends to perform the wedding ceremony
+Get one of your friends to be the wedding officiant

-There have been a lot of discussions and speculations on this, and we cannot really vouch for legal aspects of this (ie, consult an attorney), but a number of brides report in the post-wedding surveys using this option and this option having worked out for them.
-So here it goes anyway.
+There have been a lot of discussions and speculations on this, and we cannot really vouch for legal aspects of this (ie, consult an attorney), but a number of brides report in the post-wedding surveys using this option and this option has worked out for them.
+So here it goes anyway:

-Believe it or not, these days you can apparently become a minister in a matter of a few minutes by getting ordained online.
-For example, http://www.themonastery.org will help you legally become an ordained minister in just a few short clicks (and at no charge).
-A growing number of people have already become religious affiliates with the exact purpose of performing a wedding ceremony for their friends.
-It's possible one of your friends is already a minister, so ask around!
+Believe it or not, these days you can apparently become a wedding in a matter of a few minutes by getting ordained online.
+For example, http://www.themonastery.org will help you legally become a wedding officiant in just a few short clicks (and at no charge).
+A growing number of people have already become religious affiliates with the exact purpose of performing as a wedding officiant for their friends.
+It's possible one of your friends is already a wedding officiant, so ask around!

-If not, think of a responsible close friend you would like to have as your ceremony officiant and ask of they would agree to perform the ceremony.
-You can provide them with a sample text for the ceremony - put it together to be completely personal and tailored or searching online for the generic wedding ceremony text.
+If not, think of a responsible close friend you would like to have as your wedding officiant and ask if they would agree to perform the ceremony.
+You can provide them with a sample text for the ceremony - put it together to be completely personal and tailored or searching online for the generic wedding officiant text.

-As far as the words spoken during the ceremony, the only legal requirement is that both bride and groom assent or confirm (in the physical presence of the officiant and at least two attending witnesses) that they take each other to be husband and wife.
+As far as the words were spoken during the ceremony, the only legal requirement is that both bride and groom assent or confirm (in the physical presence of the wedding officiant and at least two attending witnesses) that they take each other to be husband and wife.
 Yes, turns out that the famous "I do" is actually a requirement by law, not a matter of romance.
-Other than that, the officiant is free to say whatever they like, just like the happy couple can recite any wedding vows they want.
+Other than that, the wedding officiant script is whatever they like, just like the happy couple can recite any wedding vows they want.